timescale/docs/api/_hyperfunctions/counter_agg/intro.md

 subsection: counter_agg()
 ---

-Analyze data coming from counters.
-Counters are always increasing, and any decreases are treated as resets.
+Analyze data whose values are designed to monotonically increase, and where any decreases are treated as resets.
+The `counter_agg` functions simplify this task, which can be difficult to do in pure SQL.

 If it's valid for your reading to decrease, use [`gauge_agg`][gauge_agg] instead.